Journey of the Magi by T.S. Eliot

 Colm Tóibín so rightly asserts that ‘In ‘Roosters’, she … managed to produce one of the great poems about the morning’.
 ‘The sun climbs in’ and transforms ‘the broccoli leaf by leaf’ and ‘the tiny floating swallow’s belly’.
 She uses the beautiful simile ‘like wandering lines in marble’ to depict the creeping rays of sunshine.
 The only discordant note to this otherwise idyllic, hopeful ending is the ambiguous role played by the sun – it can be seen as either an ‘enemy’ or a ‘friend’.

 This literary tour de force broke new ground in its attitude to, and treatment of, war and pacifism on the one hand and the sometimes fraught relations between men and women in a post-war world on the other.
 If there is hope, and the poem ends with a new dawn, then Bishop is bold enough to suggest that it lies with women.
 She sees a future America where hope lies in the power of women to seize a greater share in mapping out the future destiny of the nation and wrestle it away from stubborn, war-mongering men.
-I said at the beginning of this piece of commentary that I thought this was a poem whose time had come again – I hope America have not lost their chance to carry out Bishop’s manifesto with the recent defeat of a strong female candidate in the Presidential Election.
+I said at the beginning of this piece of commentary that I thought this was a poem whose time had come again – I hope America has not lost their chance to carry out Bishop’s manifesto with the recent defeat of another strong female candidate in the Presidential Election.
 Time will tell but it adds to the cachet of this poem that it has had the power to continue to shape America from its first publication in 1941 until the present day.

 pc5785